valhalla/valhalla-docs/timedistance-api.md

-# Valhalla Time Distance Service API Reference
+# Valhalla Time Distance Matrix Service API Reference

-The time distance service is a free, open-source web API (and c++ library) that provides a quick computation of time and distance between a set of locations.
+The time distance matrix service is a free, open-source web API (and c++ library) that provides a quick computation of time and distance between a set of locations.
 This page documents the inputs and outputs to the service.

-The time distance service is in active development.
+The time distance matrix service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in the [Thor GitHub repository](https://github.com/valhalla/thor/issues).
 You can also send a message to [routing@mapzen.com](mailto:routing@mapzen.com).

 #### API keys and Service Limits